starcraftman/pakit/README.md

 that users can modify without changing the recipes.
 Say you want to pass particular flags to the `vim` or `ag` build, you'd just put them in an entry in the config.

-To be clear this is NOT a replacement for system package managers like apt, yast and so on.
-It is intended primarily to be a supplementary package manage like homebrew or pip.
-You install bleeding edge packages with it and then put onto your PATH the `pakit.paths.link` location.
-Later on, if I can, I may try to add bootstrapping logic for primitive/embedded areas or just to isolate against bad dev environments.

 Expected Feature Overview:
 - Python only, with minimal dependencies.